tavinus/opkg-upgrade/README.md

 You may choose to ignore the certificates check using `curl -k` or `wget --no-check-certificate`.
 Or you will need to fix your `/etc/ssl/certs/ca-certificates.crt` installation.

-On some installs I had to 2 things to make SSL work:
+This should be enough to make SSL work:
 ```
-opkg install ca-certificates
+opkg install ca-certificates openssl-utils
 ```
+And this may be a workaround if you still have problems:
 ```
 mkdir -p -m0755 /etc/ssl/certs && curl -k -o /etc/ssl/certs/ca-certificates.crt -L http://curl.haxx.se/ca/cacert.pem
 ```